 Ed has performed as a saxophonist/clarinetist/keyboardist/beat-boxer/etc. with a variety of jazz/rock/new-music groups including: Anti-Social Music, the Brooklyn Philharmonic, Asphalt Orchestra, Fireworks Ensemble, Talking Band, Amy Lynn & The Honey Men, Euphonique Saxophone Quartet, Ensemble Signal, Liz Roche Dance Company, and the Bottlenote Music Collective in Dublin.

 Edward has also performed regularly with the Mettawee River Theater Company.

 In 2019, Ed worked as a substitute conductor in Oklahoma! on Broadway, doubling on Accordion and Drumset.

-Ed is a founding member of the instrumental prog-jazz-metal group, Jerseyband.
-The group has recorded 7 albums and played throughout the U.S. and Europe.
+Edward is a founding member of the instrumental prog-jazz-metal group, Jerseyband.
+The group has recorded 7 albums and have played throughout the U.S. and Europe.

-Ed also teaches privately in New York City.
+Ed teaches privately in New York City.
+He has also worked in the classroom teaching group lessons at the Bronx House, giving song-writing workshops for kids with The Green Orbs, and teaching a variety of undergraduate music theory courses while at Stony Brook University.
 In 2005, he co-authored a method book with Walt Weiskopf entitled Beyond The Horn, published by Jamey Aebersold Jazz.